Skim Coat Concrete

 We got an email from the Greenville Avenue Church of Christ in Richardson, TX to see if we could help them figure out what to do with a large outdoor patio area that just looked bland.
 On top of that, they were having some issues with water pooling in certain spots.
 When we walked it with them, we realized it would be an ideal candidate for a skim coat concrete application, as it would address the lack of appeal while simultaneously fixing the drainage issues.
 The product we chose to use for this project is Thinfinish, made by elitecrete.

 As always, the first step was to clean the floor.
-As nothing had been done to it, all we had to do was power wash it before applying the skim coat concrete material.
-Thinfinish is designed to go over an existing concrete floor in a very thin layer, but normally we apply it in two coats, the first being a bond coat that sticks tightly to the floor and helps cover up minor imperfections.
+It hadn’t been painted or otherwise contaminated so all we had to do was power wash it before applying the skim coat concrete material.
+Thinfinish is designed to go over an existing concrete floor in a thin layer, but normally we apply it in two coats, the first being a bond coat that sticks tightly to the floor and helps cover up minor imperfections.
 It has a sandy texture to it that gives the floor excellent abrasion resistance.
 The second coat is a finish coat that helps cover up anything that may still be visible after the first one.